Do you want to have $100,000?

 These are just a very small list of ideas.
 There are many more out there.

-Just remember, the more money you make, the more you can save, and the sooner you will reach your goal of $100K!
+Just remember, the more money you make, the more you can save, and the sooner you will reach the magic number of $100K!

 #8.
 Invest Your Money